BACK and NECK PAIN

 Previous History: Patient had suffered similar episodes (and seen us before), but nothing for several years.
 Previous imaging showed a history a disc prolapse in the lumbar spine and moderate osteoarthritic changes in the cervical spine.

-Presenting symptoms: There was a decrease in neck and upper back movement, an increased tone in the neck and anterior chest muscles and no evidence of compromised neurological tissues.
+Presenting symptoms: There was a decrease in neck and upper back movement, an increased tone in the neck and anterior chest muscles but no evidence of compromised neurological tissues.

 Treatment: 2 treatments over a two-week period.
 Treatment included soft tissue (massage), manipulation and ultrasound.
 Patient cancelled his third treatment as he reported that all symptoms had resolved.